 You’ll lucky if you’ve started using the service before your website got hacked.
 It means that all changes have been logged and you can now view them from your 10Web dashboard.
 The security service allows you to track and reverse any change made on your website.

-Make sure to install it now, before anything has happened, so have a safe version to restore.
+Make sure to install it now, before anything has happened, so have a safe version to restore instead of a Hacked WordPress site.
 Any irregular behavior will be reported after scans.
 That will help you detect attacks at an earlier stage.

 To stay safe in the future, go through this article about 14 ways to secure your website.